Mauro Silva: International career

 With Brazil, Silva collected 59 caps over ten years, making his debut in 1991.
 He played in every match and minute (except for the second half of the group stage match against Sweden) in his nation's victorious campaign at the 1994 FIFA World Cup; in the same year, he was named by FIFA as the ninth best player in the world.
 According to the organisation, the lack of attacking play in the final of the tournament against Italy was in part down to strong holding midfield play by Dino Baggio for Italy, and Dunga and Mauro Silva for Brazil; following a 0–0 draw after extra-time, Brazil won the match in a penalty shoot-out.

 Style of play

-A consistent and hard-working holding midfielder, with excellent stamina, tackling, leadership qualities, and a capacity to read the game well, Mauro Silva was known in particular for his ability to win back possession and distribute the ball accurately to his teammates, rather than for his flair and creativity.
-He helped to provide balance for his more offensive-minded teammates, forming a strong defensive midfield partnership with Dunga for Brazil during their victorious 1994 World Cup campaign.
+A consistent, disciplined and hard-working defensive midfielder, Mauro Silva was known particularly for his ability to regain possession, intercept passes and distribute the ball accurately to his teammates, rather than for flair or creativity.
+His positional awareness, tactical intelligence, physical strength and effective use of his body enabled him to shield the ball, win contested challenges and break up opposing attacks.
+Although he was not a specialist playmaker, he generally kept possession moving through simple and efficient passing.
+He also provided balance for his more attack-minded teammates, most notably by forming a strong defensive midfield partnership with Dunga during Brazil's victorious 1994 FIFA World Cup campaign.

+Silva received considerable recognition as one of the foremost defensive midfielders of his era.
+Brazilian newspaper Folha de S.Paulo described him as one of the most important defensive midfielders of his generation, while El País characterised him as a "global midfielder" capable of combining the best qualities of the Brazilian and European schools of football.
+Diario AS similarly called him a historic reference in the defensive midfield position.
+Spanish football journalist Julio Maldonado regarded Silva as the most complete holding midfielder he had watched, highlighting his positioning, tactical awareness and power.
+Santiago Segurola also placed him within a small group of exceptional ball-winners alongside Sergio Busquets, Claude Makélélé and Franco Baresi.
+In November 2016, ahead of Deportivo's 110th anniversary, Silva received the most votes in a club-organised fan poll to select the most emblematic players in its history.